Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Methods

 where $\mu_\odot$ is the gravitational parameter of the Sun.

 The non-gravitational component of the acceleration is modeled following the \citet{Marsden_ea:1973} formalism:

-In the equation above, $A_1, A_2, A_3$ are the NGA parameters along the radial, transverse, and normal directions of the standard RTN (radial--transverse--normal) frame, defined by the unit vectors ${\bf e}_R, {\bf e}_T, {\bf e}_N$.
-The vector ${\bf e}_N$ is normal to the instantaneous orbital plane, while ${\bf e}_T$ lies in that plane and is orthogonal to ${\bf e}_R$, forming a right-handed triad.
-The function $g(r)$ describes the heliocentric distance dependence of the outgassing-induced acceleration.
-Unless otherwise specified, we adopt the original \citet{Marsden_ea:1973} parametrization of $g(r)$, namely:
+In the equation above, $A_1, A_2, A_3$ are the NGA parameters along the radial, transverse, and normal directions of the standard RTN (radial--transverse--normal) frame.
+The unit vector ${\bf e}_R$ is along the instantaneous radial direction; ${\bf e}_N$ is normal to the instantaneous orbital plane, and ${\bf e}_T$ lies in that plane and is orthogonal to ${\bf e}_R$, forming a right-handed triad.

+The function $g(r)$ describes the dependence on the heliocentric distance of the outgassing-induced acceleration.
+We adopt the parametrization introduced by \citet{Marsden_ea:1973} as our reference: